'Wombs for rent' business flourishes in Laos

 "Laos has the best governance.
 Surrogacy or egg donation is not illegal!" one clinic, Thai Perfect IVF, said in a recent WeChat post in Chinese, hoping to attract clients from a country where surrogacy services have been illegal since 2001.

-Rights groups say communist Laos, one of Asia's poorest countries, is a linchpin of transnational crime, and a transit center for contraband from drugs and wildlife to timber - and recently, semen.
+Rights groups say communist Laos, one of Asia's poorest countries, is a linchpin of transnational crime, and a transit centre for contraband from drugs and wildlife to timber - and recently, semen.

 In April, Thai police arrested a man trying to smuggle six vials of human semen into Laos in a tank of liquid nitrogen, which police said was destined for a fertility clinic.